paragonie/anti-csrf/README.md

 * An upper limit on the number of tokens stored with session data is enforced
   * In our implementation, the oldest are removed first

+**Warning** - Do not use in any project where all `$_SESSION` data is stored client-side in a cookie.
+This will quickly run up the 4KB storage max for an HTTP cookie.

 ## Using it in Any Project

 See `autoload.php` for an SPL autoloader.